guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_ado_envs-1.md

 In the first part of this blog series I would like to talk about Azure DevOps Environments, benefits of using it for deployment of applications to AKS or any other Kubernetes distribution (or even a VM), and provide a few tips and tricks for how ADO environments and resources can be created.

+In Part 2 of this blog post series we\'ll deploy a test application to AKS with Azure DevOps Environments and take a look at how we can migrate Kubernetes resources between Azure DevOps Environments with a sprinkle of automation.
+Check out Part 2 here: [Continuous Delivery to AKS With Azure DevOps Environments - Part 2](https://kristhecodingunicorn.com/post/k8s_ado_envs-2/)

+If you would like to know a simple but really useful way to re-use the same Azure DevOps Environment in multiple deployment stages across multiple pipelines, you can check out one of my tech tips here: [Re-Using Azure DevOps Environment Efficiently Across Multiple Pipelines](https://kristhecodingunicorn.com/techtips/ado_env_as_var/)

 ## What is an Azure DevOps Environment?

 ### Introduction